Quantum Wavespace Theory

 QUANTUM WAVESPACE THEORY 2024 – DETAILED DOCUMENT(QWST)

-The full 110-page PDF is available below.
+The April 2026 updated PDF is available below.
 It includes extended derivations of the electron magnetic anomaly, FFT analyses of empirical elastic and fusion data showing the shell-spacing fingerprint, and 3D visualizations of the nucleon, electron, and photon generated directly from the eigenfunctions.

 Harry W. Schmitz derived the limiting pressure of a nucleon core in the 1970s as a direct consequence of his theoretical standing-wave framework: